knandwani98/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaae/index.md

 - delete cricket collection completely.
 - delete sports database.
 - check which database you are connected to ?
-- connect to test database
+- connect to test database // use test